SignPath/website/docs/documentation/signing-containers/cosign.md

 When SignPath is used to sign Cosign metadata files, you need to perform each step separately:

 1. Use `cosign` to create the metadata file
-2. Use SignPath to create a signatore for the metadata
+2. Use SignPath to create a signature for the metadata
 3. Use `cosign` to upload metadata and signature to your repository

 ### Prerequisites